zkBob/zeropool-relayer/README.md

 For a detailed description of each method's payload you can refer to [`zp-relayer/validation/validation.ts`](zp-relayer/validation/validation.ts) file with JSON validation schemas.

-- `/sendTransaction` - submit a transaction to relayer (deprecated).

 - `/sendTransactions` - submit batch of transaction to relayer.

 - `/transactions?limit=${limit}&offset=${offset}&optimistic=${true|false}` - list of transaction memo blocks (deprecated).